alabamenhu/LanguageTag/README.md

 # Version history

+- 0.8.5
+  - Lookups available (no wildcard support yet)

  - 0.8.3
    - Added initial support for parsing -t and -u extensions.
    - Added initial support for grandfathered tags
    - Fixed bug on parsing variants when no region code was present
-   - Laid groundwork for various validation options (not fully implemented yet)
+   - Laid groundwork for various validation and canonicalization options (not fully implemented yet)

 # License